 “The FDA has evaluated the literature presented by the Lee Foundation for Nutritional Research and publicly described it as ‘probably the largest publisher of unreliable and false nutritional information in the world.'"

 The “false information” disseminated by the Lee Foundation includes articles reprinted from medical journals, textbooks, health societies, newspapers, books, and various other clinical accounts by doctors, dentists, and scientists who emphasized nutrition in their practice at a time when the FDA believed that “it is wholly unscientific to state that a well-fed body is more able to resist disease than a less well-fed body."

 SRP offers the Lee Foundation reprints as part of our Historical Archives so that readers themselves can determine the merit of their content.
-The FDA’s opinion notwithstanding, we believe the information in these pages—much of it as germane today as when it was first published—to be essential for a true understanding of the relationship between food and health.
+The FDA’s opinion notwithstanding, we believe the information in these pages—most of it as germane today as when it was first published—to be essential for a true understanding of the relationship between food and health.